SuperAwesomeLTD/sa-mobile-sdk-android-docs/source/04banner.rst

     public void onClick (View view) {

-        // It's good practice to check first
+        // check if ad is loaded
-        // if there is an ad available if (bannerAd.hasAdAvailable ()) {
+        if (bannerAd.hasAdAvailable ()) {

-            // if all is OK you may play the ad bannerAd.play (MainActivity.this);
+            // display the ad
+            bannerAd.play (MainActivity.this);
         }
     }